Skip to main content

 Afrin is indicated to treat nasal congestion.
 It is used off-label to induce vasoconstriction in nasal procedures.
 Afrin has no direct effect on inflammatory or allergic mediators, which may lead to sinus congestion.

-Flonase is a prescription is indicated to treat allergic and nonallergic (perennial) rhinitis.
+Flonase is a prescription to treat allergic and nonallergic (perennial) rhinitis.
 The over-the-counter product is labeled to treat upper respiratory allergy symptoms related to hay fever or allergic rhinitis.
 These symptoms include stuffy nose, sneezing, runny nose, itchy nose, and itchy, watery eyes.
 It is the only over-the-counter nasal spray that carries an indication for all of these symptoms.

 Condition Afrin Flonase